putuekasuryawan/my-first-nextjs/README.md

 Once Node.js was set up, first, I navigated to the folder where I usually keep all my personal projects, in this case C:\Users\Eka Suryawan\Documents\PROJECT\NEXTJS, then I used the following command in the terminal, npx create-next-app@latest
 ![create nextjs app](https://github.com/user-attachments/assets/2cfe1b69-d9a5-4a02-9816-736945578ce4)

-I wasn’t sure what to expect, but the CLI walked me through a few questions:
+I wasn’t sure what to expect, but the CLI walked me through a few questions.

-Project name — I just typed something like my-first-nextjs

-TypeScript or JavaScript — I went with JavaScript (keeping things simple for now)

-ESLint — said yes, because why not?

-Tailwind CSS — also yes!
-I’ve always wanted to try it

-Use src/ directory? — clicked yes, seemed like the clean way to go

-App Router — I heard it’s the new thing in Next.js, so I went with that too

 After answering those, it generated everything in a nice folder — surprisingly quick.